gabteles/playtime/README.md

   - If you are using **Ubuntu Linux**, use this [Rails Apps Guide] to get set up with ruby, rails, and node.js and this guide to [install PostgreSQL][Postgres Ubuntu].

+  - If you prefer using **Docker**, just `docker-compose up -d`!
+Remember to prepend all Ruby/Rails/Rake commands with `docker-compose exec web ` in order to execute it into the container and not in the host.
+Also initialize rails server with `-b 0.0.0.0` option.

   - Otherwise, Google for instructions for your OS of choice.
 Let us know if you get stuck!